Ameba-AIoT/ameba-rtos/README.md

 **Note:** Each SoC series has its own documentation, please find documentation with the specified chip.

+# Accelerate with Gitee

+For users who can access [Gitee](https://gitee.com), we recommend that import the repository into Gitee to improve download speed if you find the download speed from GitHub is too slow.

+The detailed steps please refer to [How to import third-party Git repositories such as GitHub](https://gitee.com/help/articles/4261).

 # Quick Reference

 See the ApplicationNote chapter **Build Environment** from above links for a detailed setup guide.
 This is a quick reference for common commands working with ameba-rtos projects: